Turi King

-Turi Emma King (born 31 December 1969) is a professor and currently the Director of the Milner Centre for Evolution at the University of Bath.
+Turi Emma King (born 31 December 1969) is a professor and Director of the Milner Centre for Evolution at the University of Bath.
 She was previously Professor of Public Engagement and Genetics at the University of Leicester.
 In 2012, King led the DNA verification during the exhumation and reburial of Richard III of England.
+In 2025, King led the analysis of Adolf Hitler's DNA, which indicated that he likely suffered from Kallmann syndrome; some scientists have criticised the results as speculative while joining King in cautioning against presuming biological determinism.

-Alongside being an academic, she is also known as a broadcaster, featuring with Stacey Dooley on the BBC Two genealogy series, DNA Family Secrets, presenting Ancient Murders Unearthed for Sky History and hosting the podcast Head Number 7 for Wondery.
+Alongside being an academic, King is known as a broadcaster, featuring with Stacey Dooley on the BBC Two genealogy series, DNA Family Secrets, presenting Ancient Murders Unearthed for Sky History and hosting the podcast Head Number 7 for Wondery.

 Early life and education

 King was born in Nottingham, England, as the eldest of three children born to Alan King, an engineer, and Daphne King, a housewife.
 King is named after Norwegian aviator Turi Widerøe, the first woman to fly for a Western airline.

 She moved to Canada at an early age and was brought up in Vancouver, British Columbia.
-She studied at the University of British Columbia and worked on archaeological sites in Canada, Greece, and England, before moving to Jesus College, Cambridge to read Archaeology and Anthropology.
-There she was awarded a Bachelor of Arts degree.
+She was educated at Point Grey Secondary School and worked on archaeological sites in Canada, Greece, and England, before studying at the University of Cambridge where she was an undergraduate student at Jesus College, Cambridge reading Archaeology and Anthropology.
+She was awarded a Bachelor of Arts degree in 1996.
 She won a scholarship to study for a Master of Science degree in Molecular Genetics at the University of Leicester, gaining a First with Distinction.

 In 2000, she started her doctoral research as a Wellcome Trust Prize Student at the University of Leicester, specialising in genetic genealogy and "in tracing migration patterns by using genetics."
-Professor Sir Alec Jeffreys, the inventor of DNA fingerprinting, was on her PhD supervisory panel.
+Alec Jeffreys, the inventor of DNA fingerprinting, served on her PhD supervisory panel.

 Her thesis on the relationship between British surnames and Y-chromosomal haplotypes was published in 2007, and eventually formed the basis of the book Surnames, DNA and Family History, which she co-authored with David Hey and George Redmonds.